TonyZhangND/GoOvid/chatroom/README.md

 ### Port allocation

-- Port numbers >= 10000 are reserved for master - server
+- Port numbers >= `10000` are reserved for master - server
-- Ports 3000 to 3000 + gridSz are used for inter-server links
+- Ports `3000 to 3000 + gridSz` are used for inter-server links
-- Each server listens for connections on 3000 + physID
+- Each server listens for connections on `3000 + physID`
-- Each server listens for connections on the range 3000 - 3000 + gridSize
+- Each server listens for connections on the range `3000 - 3000 + gridSz`
 - Each server dials to servers whose physIDs is strictly less than its own physID

 ### Messaging format